rljacobson/WAM/doc/infrastructure.md

 pub fn flatten_term(ast: RcTerm) -> (CellVec, Box<Vec<Address>>){
   let mut seen: HashMap<RcTerm, Address> = HashMap::new();

-  // We visit the AST breadth first, adding new symbols to `seen` as we go.
+  // We visit the AST breadth first, adding new SYMBOLS to `seen` as we go.
 This assigns each
   // term its own register.
   let terms: TermIter = TermIter::new(&ast);
   for term in terms{